 1. Reduce Risk of Heart Disease

-Thanks to the incredible egg nutrition profile, this power-packed ingredient can help keep your heart healthy and strong.
+Thanks to the incredible egg nutrition facts, this power-packed ingredient can help keep your heart healthy and strong.

 A comprehensive study released in 2015 discussed the assumption many people across the world have that the fat content in eggs is actually dangerous to those at risk for heart problems or diabetes.
 However, consuming the right kinds of eggs proved to be beneficial across the board, regardless of pre-existing conditions.